 Hello, my name is David Shutkin.
 I am an Associate Professor of Educational Media and Technology and a member of the faculty in the Department of Education and School Psychology at John Carroll University.
 Both the University and the Department offer a congenial environment for my integrated and reflective teaching, scholarship and service.

 My scholarship concerns technology studies, curriculum theory, and non-foundational ethics.
 At present, I am researching the theory of the extended mind and the experience of being a student in school.
-Methodologically, I employ forms of discourse analysis, narrative inquiry and actor network theory.
+Methodologically, I employ forms of discourse analysis and actor network theory.

 Representative publications: The Lake Highlands One to One Laptop Initiative: NCLB, Drill & Practice and the Formation of a Relational Network (2015).
 Becoming the Future: The Lake Highlands Middle School Laptop and Learning Initiative (2013).
 Face to Face in a Third Space: Hypertext Design & Curriculum Theory (2007).
 Neoliberalism, The Technological Sublime, and Techniques of the Self.
 Educational Technology (2005).
 Thinking of the Other: Constructivist Discourse in the Field of Educational Technology (2004).
 Virtual Community & Ethical Difference in the Field of Education (2004).